BitBagCommerce/SyliusVueStorefront2Frontend/docs/guide/essentials/testing-mocking-api-data.md

 ### Using both commands in practice to generate mock data

 Now let's use both commands together to generate mock data.
 We need to add `cy.dataAutogenIntercept()` command at the beginning of our test and `cy.dataAutogenSaveToFile()` at the end.
+Nothing else is needed.

 ```ts
 import page from '../pages/factory';